Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Introduction

 This repository offers a comprehensive investment strategy for Bitcoin (BTC) based on combining multiple technical indicators.
-By leveraging various indicators such as Squeeze Momentum, Moving Average Divergence Convergence (MACD) and Relative Strength Index (RSI), investors can make more informed decisions regarding entry and exit points in the BTC market.
+By leveraging a combination of technical indicators, such as Squeeze Momentum, Moving Average Divergence Convergence (MACD) and Relative Strength Index (RSI),investors can make more informed decisions regarding entry and exit points in the BTC market.
+This has led to consistent returns with minimal risk.
 The aim of this implementation is to provide a holistic approach to BTC investments, considering both trend direction and momentum signals.

 ## Cumulative Return with Minimal Drawdown Risk